oryalava/DOWNFLOWGO/README.md

 You can either use the files to create your own map with any GIS system or directly use the map.png

  # Authors:
- Dr. Magdalena Oryaëlle Chevrel (oryaelle.chevrel@ird.com) - Laboratoire Magmas et Volcans
+ Dr. Magdalena Oryaëlle Chevrel (oryaelle.chevrel@ird.fr) - Laboratoire Magmas et Volcans

  # Licence:
 The current license of the software is GPL v3.0.